pranjay-poddar/Dev-Geeks/ML Projects/Car Plate Number Detection/Images/README.md

-This folder contains a set of input images that can be used as input for the car plate number detection model.
+### **This folder contains a set of input images that can be used as input for the car plate number detection model.**

-The images have been stored in Imgur
+### The images have been stored in Imgur

-The links for the images is -
+The links for the images are -

 https://imgur.com/p25Olqx